This session includes a mix of OW2 technology presentations, project demonstrations, latest news on flagship projects and new projects presentations:

 Guillaume Sauthier is co-founder and software architect of Peergreen, an IT company specialized in Java PaaS.
 He's working on Peergreen Platform, a modular cloud platform based on OSGi. | In the past, he also worked at Bull for 9 years, on the JOnAS open source application server.
 He worked on the web services area for many years, contributing and becoming a committer in the Apache Axis project.
 Since then, he continued his contributions to various Apache projects: CXF, Felix, ...
 He is...
 Read More →

 Antoine Thomas, aka "ttoine", has been involved in various Open Source and Free Software projects and communities for many years.
-He is the manager of the Bonita Open Source Community of more than 100000 users.
+He is the manager of the Bonita Open Source Community.

 Attendance numbers do not account for private attendees.
 Get there early!